 Make sure you are using non-toxic paint as you want to make sure that you are being safe for your baby.

 Now, this is where my skills come into play.
 I know everyone reading this may not be able to paint as I do.
 However, my drawing technique can work for a lot of simpler baby helmet designs.

 Baby Doc Band Painting Tips

 - Always paint general to specific.
-For example, the eyes were done with painting yellow first, then adding the pupils and then adding the “detailed” sketch or black lines
+For example, the eyes were done by painting yellow first, then adding the pupils, and then adding the “detailed” sketch or black lines

 I placed my son’s Doc Band in an 8″ baking pan to support it outside while drying.
 I thought it worked perfectly!

-7) Again, I placed the painted baby helmet outside to dry and to also hopefully help get rid of the mod lodge smell.
-After 30 minutes, I checked to see if my first coat was dry so that I could add another layer of mod podge.
+Place the painted baby helmet outside to dry and also hopefully help get rid of the mod podge smell.
+After 30 minutes, check to see if my first coat was dry so that I could add another layer of mod podge.

 A mom in the Cranial Doc Band Facebook group recommended using a blow dryer on COOL to help speed up the drying process.
 I would just be cautious that you do not heat the band at all as I know that could cause problems.

 I am so happy that I decided to finally get over my fear and just paint something on the baby helmet.
 It is so nice to see his smiling face with a cute illustration on it instead of the medical-looking white baby helmet.